 Coronavirus (COVID-19) Response • Have you downloaded COVIDWISE, Virginia's COVID-19 exposure notification app?
 Add your phone to the fight here.
 For up-to-date information, assistance, and resources from across state government, click here.

-WHEREAS, the residents of the Commonwealth of Virginia have a longstanding tradition of removing hundreds of thousands of pounds of harmful trash and debris from Virginia’s waterways and shorelines on a single day each year, demonstrating a true commitment to conservation and clean waterways; and
+WHEREAS, residents across the Commonwealth of Virginia have demonstrated a commitment to conserve and restore natural places by removing hundreds of thousands of pounds of harmful trash and debris from Virginia’s waterways and shorelines on the first Saturday in June; and

-WHEREAS, the Chesapeake Bay Foundation has led the efforts to Save the Bay for over 50 years, has dedicated itself to the restoration and protection of the Chesapeake Bay, and serves as the host of the clean-up effort each year; and
+WHEREAS, the Chesapeake Bay Foundation has worked to Save the Bay for over 50 years, and serves as the host of the clean-up each year; and

-NOW, THEREFORE, I, Ralph S. Northam, do hereby recognize June 1, 2019, as CLEAN THE BAY DAY in our COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.
+NOW, THEREFORE, I, Ralph S. Northam, do hereby recognize May 31 – June 5, 2021, as a six-day extended CLEAN THE BAY DAY in our COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.